 What homemade baby food should I introduce first?

 Start with single-ingredient, soft foods like mashed banana or avocado, or steamed and blended sweet potato, carrot, or peas.
-Offer one at a time and repeat favorites so your baby gets used to new flavors and textures.
+Offer one food at a time and repeat favorites so your baby gets used to new flavors and textures.

 Can I reheat baby food in the microwave?

 Yes.
 Heat in short bursts, stir well to prevent hot spots, and test the temperature with a clean spoon before feeding.
-Only heat what you plan to serve and discard leftovers from the bowl.
+Only heat what you plan to serve and discard any leftovers from the bowl.

 Why should babies avoid honey?